 Classy wins every time, it’s a simple fact.
 While other women may grab headlines by posing in skin-tight black dresses with champagne glasses balanced precariously on their bottoms, they grab them for all the wrong reasons.
 Kate has blossomed into a swan, not everyone is entirely enamoured with her outfit choices but at least they never make the wrong statement.
 Conservatism wins when you trade on charm and natural appeal rather than how much you can “show off”.
 To take inspiration from Kate’s closet you only need to follow these rules.

-- Keep it natural – synthetic clothing should be avoided at all costs.
+- Keep fabrics natural and high quality.
 Favour wool, linen, silk and cotton.
 If it’s made by a local designer or manufactured in your home country then all the better.

 - Buy items that won’t date.
 Those funky shoes with glitter and tassels may be fun, but honestly - how many times will you actually wear them?

-- Make like the Queen and wear block colour.
+- Make like The Queen and wear block colour.
 It exudes confidence and makes you stand out for the right reasons.
-A single tone outfit in a flattering colour is far more appealing than trying to resemble a rainbow.
+A single tone outfit in a flattering colour is far more appealing and “regal” than resembling a rainbow.

 - Avoid wearing trousers and jeans on social occasions past 6pm.
 Ladies can wear skirts and dresses - embrace it!
 Add more skirts and dresses to your wardrobe full stop.